College Admission Use of National Test Scores HB21-1067

 What does the law do?

-It allows state four-year colleges and universities to make it optional for applicants who are part of the 2021 high school graduation class to submit SAT or ACT test scores as part of the first-time freshman admission process.
-Subsequently, all public colleges and universities in Colorado have agreed to make it optional for applicants from the graduating class of 2021 to submit test scores.
+It allows state four-year colleges and universities to make it optional for applicants to submit SAT or ACT test scores as part of the first-time freshman admission process.

 What does that mean?

-Students who are graduating from high school in 2021 will not be required to submit their SAT or ACT test scores as part of the college admission process to state four-year colleges and universities in Colorado.
+High school graduates applying as first-time freshmen will not be required to submit their SAT or ACT test scores as part of the college admission process to state/public four-year colleges and universities in Colorado.

 Can SAT or ACT scores still be submitted?

 Yes.
 Absolutely.
-If students from the graduating class of 2021 still wish to submit their test scores to the institutions they are applying to, they certainly can do so.
+If applicants still wish to submit their test scores to the institutions they are applying to, they certainly can do so.
 Colleges and universities will review their scores as part of the college admission process.

 What will institutions consider as part of the admission process without SAT or ACT scores?